-During each term, each year level will plan for a Mass or Liturgy at a date that is suitable.
-The Assistant Principal (Religious Education) will coordinate this timetable.
+During each term, each class will plan for a Mass or Liturgy at a date that is suitable.

 The Mass/Liturgy will either follow the feast day that it falls on or be related to the unit of work that the class is currently covering.
 Participation in Masses is seen as an opportunity to develop the children’s understanding of the Eucharist and a response to the Religious Education Unit that has been studied.

 The whole school will gather to celebrate the Eucharist together at least once a term.
 Year 3-6 children will celebrate the sacrament of Reconciliation at least once per year depending on the availability of the parish priest.
 Parents are encouraged to attend any Masses or Liturgies held in the school and all will be advertised via the school newsletter, Concern, and the Term Planner.
 Each classroom has a prayer/focus centre.
 Prayers in the afternoon and morning are part of all class daily routines.

 We place high value on effective communication between home and school.
 There are a variety of ways we do this as can be seen below:

 - Weekly Newsletter (Wednesdays)

 - Term Planner (issued at the commencement of each term)